 Fur sea lions (once called fur seals) were thought to have gone extinct by 1905, but have since made a dramatic comeback.
 Santiago provides habitat for many of the 30-40,000 fur seal lions that call the Galapagos home.
 There are also plenty of lazy sea lions on the black beach of Puerto Egas.

 The endemic land iguanas here can grow over five feet long and in true Galapagos style the Opuntia cactus, a favorite food of the land iguana, has responded by growing tall and woody - up to 33 feet high.
 Manta rays and sea turtles flit by as dark shadows against the sandy bottom of Santa Fe's beautiful anchorage.

 South Plaza Island

-Rábida is a bird-watchers delight.
+Rábida is a bird-watcher's delight.
 Some of the rarest species are in abundance, such as 9 varieties of finches, large billed flycatchers, Galapagos hawks and brown pelicans.
 The dark red sand beaches and a horde of snoring sea lions make for spectacular snorkeling.
-Also, the island is home to the skinny legged Flamingo, which can be seen in a salt-water lagoon near the beach.

 (also called Chatham)